 It takes a surprisingly large amount of water to make processed foods and beverages.
-What we eat everyday – our diet – makes up 50 percent of our total water footprint, which includes the enormous volume of “virtual water” needed to produce our food.
+What we eat everyday – our diet – makes up at least two-thirds of our total water footprint, which includes the enormous volume of “virtual water” needed to produce our food.

 For instance, wheat requires 132 gallons of water per pound, and a pound of cheese takes about 600 gallons.
 Therefore, a cheese sandwich represents approximately 100 gallons of water (and that’s just for a couple of cheese slices).
 Throw in a bag of potato chips and it takes about 150 gallons of water to make your lunch!
 Thirsty?
 If you feel like rinsing it down with a cold glass of milk, add an extra 100 gallons of water onto your tab.
 The sheer amount of water used to make the food we eat every day can be mind-boggling.